DA Checker for Free: The Complete 2024 Guide

 DA 31–60

 Mid-tier authority.
-Most established niche blogs and small business websites fall in this range.
+Most established niche blogs, small business websites, and growing content brands fall in this range.
+Consequently, this is where most active link-building campaigns operate.

 DA 61–80

 High authority.
-Regional news sites, industry publications, and strong brand websites.
+Regional news sites, leading industry publications, and well-established brand websites.
+Similarly, strong university and government sub-domains often land here.

 DA 81–100